Last updated on November 21st, 2020 at 03:45 pm

 Don’t leave your transportation in Santorini to chance

 Are you travelling to Santorini during peak season?
-Unless you are planning to take a bus from your point of arrival, we suggest that you book your hotel transfer or rental car in advance.
+Unless you are planning to take a bus from your point of arrival, I suggest that you book your hotel transfer or rental car in advance.

 Apart from arranging a taxi through your hotel, you can check out Welcome taxis, a company offering private transfers in Santorini and many more places in Greece and abroad.